 The only thing in the way of the establishment of universal peace is the refusal of the nations to agree to stop fighting.

 Spain is strongly tempted to spend \$77,000,000 for a new navy, the lack of the \$77,000,000 being the only thing in the way.

-Senator Tillman may bring his pitchfork to Omaha, but he is not likely to find much hay to toss on the fire he is trying to kindle ments of it by Harper's Weekly.
+Senator Tillman may bring his pitchfork to Omaha, but he is not likely to find much hay to toss on the fire he is trying to kindle lly, in spite of the repeated endors ments of it by Harper's Weekly.

-"President Roosevelt is going to be absolutely quiet for three months" says a Boston, paper that evidently presses a belief that good would result the causes.
-While he may blame some does not know President Roosevelt.
+absolutely quiet for three months" does not know President Roosevelt.

 "Secretary Taft is the biggest and broadest man now in public life" says Congressman Burton of Ohio.
+The

-The statement can be proved by Taft's Hoboes will drop Cleveland from their itinerary, now that the police judge there is sentencing them to take daily baths whether they need them or not.
+Hoboes will drop Cleveland from their itinerary, now that the police judge there is sentencing them to take daily baths whether they need them or not.

 Theodore Shonts promises to endow a chair in the Drake university.
-That the work to extend over a period of ten factories and farms get ahead of the is better than endowing the French years.
-This is no philanthropic move demands upon them. duke who has been trying to marry his on the part of the Goulds.
-They simply daughter.
-Pittsburg papers are modestly call-Pennsylvania millionaire to become inlived in Philadelphia. marked decrease in the output of olive bility of a serious halt in the progress hall. oil.
-No hardship will be felt so long of prosperity. as the cottonseeed oil output of our southern states holds out.
-"The democratic candidate for vice president should be a good cam- of the fact that Secretary Taft, the structed. paigner;" says the Houston Post.
-It political diplomatist of the administrawould help more if he could make a tion at Washington, has engagements notse like a cash register.
-The railroad managers have been too busy with traffic to institute those proceedings in bankruptcy which they assured us were certain to follow the passage of railway regulation bills.
-President Roosevelt has intimated that he is not going into the presidential game, either on his own account or for the purpose of making a acrifice hit to advance Secretary Taft in the bases column of infantry should not carry in which he asks Honduras to pay all Certainly not.
-The British soldier in contest.
-Honduras refused, and apthe field should limit his extra baggage pealed to President Roosevelt, who adto his umbrella, bath tub, evening vised Zelays to make peace with Hondress and a few essentials of that char- duras and cut out the money considerbrand of emphasis on a denial that he be marching on Washington unless is helping the Fairbanks boom.
-Can- President Roosevelt backs down. non's first choice for the place is a Washington tion," said Dr. Aked, "whether the at the same time. primal American stock is vitiated by the interpermeation of an inferior race," and he urged great caution in their admission. but he has a different remedy.
-"We relate to wholesale prices, and the are more crossed," says he, "than any bureau is at work upon returns showother nation in the history of the world ing retail prices which will be printed and here we meet the same results that In July.
-The consumer will not be surare always seen in a much crossed race prised to learn that the wholesale Charles C. Rosewater, general manager of The Bee Publishing Company, being duly sworn, says that the actual number of full and complete copies of The Desity, Morning, Evening and Sunday Bee printed during the month of March, 190, was as follows: Burbank would have plant cultivation covered by the bureau's investigations.
-18..... sageo Burbank would have plant cultivation covered by the bureau's investigations. methods adpoted in population rearing.
-Wholesale prices on 258 commodities 21.....
-35,340 crossing and development, combining reached a higher level in 1906 than by gradual process the hothouse speci- at any other period since 1889.
-The mens with the hardy outdoor wild average for the year was 5.6 per cent sales plants, to the final production of per- higher than for 1905, 36.5 per cent 24......
-33,500 fect species.
-Some such method, he higher than for 1897 and \$2.4 per cent insists, is essential to the saving of higher than the average for the ten Americans of the future from the evil years ending with 1899. influences that come over with the immigrants from inferior European cluded prices of farm products, food, countries. of racial alarmists of their terrors.
+That is better than endowing the French duke who has been trying to marry his daughter.

+Pennsylvania millionaire to become in- be made to care properly for the busi- is city engineer, the people of Omaha lived in Philadelphia.

+oil.
+No hardship will be felt so long of prosperity. as the cottonseed oil output of our southern states holds out.

+"The democratic candidate for vice noise like a cash register.

+The railroad managers have been too busy with traffic to institute those proceedings in bankruptey which they assured us were certain to follow the passage of railway regulation bills.

+President Roosevelt has intimated that he is not going into the presidential game, either on his own account or for the purpose of making a acrifice hit to advance Secretary Taft in the bases.

+Lord Kitchener says that a flying column of infantry should not carry planes and kitchen ranges with them.
+Certainly not.
+The British soldier in the field should limit his extra baggage pealed to President Roosevelt, who adto his umbrella, bath tub, evening dress and a few essentials of that char- duras and cut out the money consider- tion to the demands of the public and tion," said Dr. Aked, "whether the at the same time. primal American stock is vitiated by the interpermeation of an interior race," and he urged great caution in their admission.

+Speaker Cannon places his favorite brand of emphasis on a denial that he be marching on Washington unless s helping the Fairbanks boom.
+Cannon's first choice for the place is a grizzly whiskered statesman from Dan-Washington portunity in America has furnished unof racial alarmists of their terrors.

+SAVING THE AMERICAN RACE.

+Americans of the future from the evil years ending with 1899. influences that come over with the immigrants from inferior European countries.